 She cried harder as she took the dog back to the shelter to put him down, just like the rest.

-This entry is part of Jack Rusher’s journal, originally published January 1st, 2011, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 1st, 2011, in New York.